 - Experience in training, coaching or consulting regarding intercultural communication (Desirable)

-The statement should be sent to appling at warwick dot ac dot uk and should be clearly marked 'ICBP Bursary'.
+Your statement must be sent to PGTCAL@warwick.ac.uk by the deadline (Monday 21 June 2021) and should be clearly marked 'ICBP Bursary'.

 Additional funding opportunities: